Can you divorce when one partner suffers from mental illness or incapacity?

 Awareness of mental health issues continues to become increasingly prominent in all walks of life.
-Increased social awareness and acknowledgment of the importance of recognising mental health issues has led to a change in culture.
+Increased social awareness and acknowledgement of the importance of recognising mental health issues have led to a change in culture.

 Problems with mental health can take different forms and have varying extents of severity.
-Symptoms of mental health problems can often present themselves as behavioural changes which result in a deterioration if untreated.
-On the other hand, some forms of mental health problems such as dementia and Alzheimer's disease are irreversible and lead to lifelong changes in personality and behaviour.
-The Alzheimer's Society has stated that there are over 850,000 people with dementia in the UK.
+Symptoms of mental health illnesses can often present themselves in a variety of different ways.
+Thankfully many forms of mental illness can be diagnosed or treated successfully.
+However, some forms of mental illness such as dementia and Alzheimer’s disease are irreversible and can lead to lifelong changes in personality and behaviour.
+The Alzheimer’s Society has stated that there are now over 900,000 people living with dementia in the UK.
+This number is expected to increase to 1.6 million by 2040.

 Sadly, changes in behaviour can impact upon personal relationships, whether intentional or not.
 In the context of marriage, this can lead to a breakdown of a relationship.
-When faced with separation from a spouse involving mental health problems, often assisting the individual experiencing health difficulties to obtain treatment may be enough to resolve matters.
-However, in some circumstances differences may be irreconcilable and bring the relationship to an end.
+When faced with separation from a spouse involving mental health problems, assisting the individual experiencing health difficulties to obtain appropriate medical treatment may be enough to resolve matters.
+However, in some circumstances, the differences that arise between parties may be irreconcilable and bring a relationship to an end.
 Special considerations can apply for spouses seeking divorce against a background of mental health issues, particularly if those issues have an impact on capacity.

 How do I get a divorce in Scotland?